Chapter 1

 yes

-The output from (1.10) shows the return of a structure with CP-QUE (interrogative clause) as the topmost node.
-This is achieved with rule 3 of (1.6), which expects the word list to provide content for the success of a clause_top_layer rule with the clause type parameter set to matrix_interrogative.
+The output from (1.10) shows the return of a structure with CP-QUE-MAT (matrix interrogative clause) as the topmost node.
+This follows from [rule 3] of (1.6), which expects the word list to provide content for the success of a clause_top_layer rule with the clause Type set to matrix_interrogative.

-As yet another example of checking word list content for being a sentence, consider (1.11).
+As another example of checking word list content for being a sentence, consider (1.11).

 (1.11)